ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

     Using a circular $9$-design, we required only $9$ evaluation of the function.
     Moreover, because Monte Carlo relies on random sampling, we will not get the same exact result with each run.
-3. While we may get the correct result using an $s$-design for $s \le 8$ (e.g.: $s = 5$), we can't rely on that.
-Notice that for $s = 6$ right after we got the wrong result.
+3. While we may get the correct result using a $t$-design $t < 9$ (e.g.: $t = 5$), we can't rely on that.
+Notice that for $t = 6$, we got the wrong result even though the result was correct for $t = 5$.
     But notice how the result remains pretty consistent for $t \ge 9$.
     And that makes sense: we are just using more points so accuracy should either increase or stay the same.

-And that's pretty much the essence of using designs: approximate function averaging over some set using as few function evaluations as possible.
+And that's pretty much the essence of using designs: *approximate* *function averaging over some set using as few function evaluations as possible.*
-In the sections that follow, we wil simply introduce new measures and new designs to tackle different problems.
+In the sections that follow, we wil simply introduce new sets over which to measure and new designs to tackle different problems.

 ### Average of a function over a sphere
 Averaging over a $2$-sphere is pretty much the same as averaging over